OSHA QUICK FACTS

-Some people who get the COVID-19 may experience only mild illness.
-However, the virus can also cause severe respiratory disease and death.
+- Some people who get COVID-19 experience only mild illness; however, the virus can cause severe respiratory disease and death.

-As of March 19, 2020, the U.S. Department of State advises U.S. citizens to avoid all international travel due to the global impact of COVID-19.
+- Since March 19, 2020, the U.S. Department of State has advised U.S. citizens to avoid all international travel due to the global impact of COVID-19.
 CDC and the U.S. Department of State provide the latest information for travelers.